 About Prostate Cancer

-Prostate cancer (PCa) is the most commonly diagnosed malignancy and the second leading cause of cancer-related death in males in Western countries, including Denmark, where approx. 4000 men are diagnosed every year.
+Prostate cancer (PCa) is the most commonly diagnosed malignancy and the second leading cause of cancer-related death in males in Western countries, including in Denmark where approx. 4500 men are diagnosed every year.

-Since 2002, the prostate cancer research group at CMCC has collaborated closely with the Department of Urology at Aarhus University Hospital, Skejby, to collect biological samples from patients with PC.
+Since 2002, the prostate cancer research group has collaborated closely with the Department of Urology at Aarhus University Hospital, to collect biological samples from patients with PC.

-Currently, our biobank holds samples from about more than 1200 PC patients with clinical follow-up information.
-We also have PC tissue microarrays with specimens from 300 prostatectomized PC patients (end-point: PSA recurrence) as well as from 200 conservatively treated PC patients (end-point: cancer-specific death).
+Currently, our biobank holds samples from more than 2500 PC patients with full clinical follow-up information.
+We also have PC tissue microarrays with specimens from >800 PC patients, constructed in collaboration with the Department of Histopathology at Aarhus University Hospital.

 Aim of Research

 The primary aim of our research is to identify and develop new molecular markers for PC to increase the accuracy of diagnosis, prognosis and prediction of therapy response, and thereby pave the way for better personalized treatment.
 Our approach is translational, integrating clinical and basic studies with a clear focus on improving the diagnosis and treatment of PC.

 Our research activities are aimed at the following overall goals:

 - Develop new and better diagnostic biomarkers for PC.

 - Develop new clinically relevant, non/minimally invasive molecular diagnostic tests based on analyses of urine, blood, and biopsy samples.